Name: Joanna Nowacka

-Miltenyi Biotec GmbH, Germany
+Host Organisation: Miltenyi Biotec

-Development of a microfluidic-based heart-on-a-chip model as a device for modelling cellular therapy approaches
+Project Title: Development of a microfluidic-based heart-on-a-chip model as a device for modelling cellular therapy approaches

-She/he will develop and characterize a novel in vitro model enabling functional evaluation of cellular therapy products.
+We will develop and characterize a novel in vitro model enabling functional evaluation of cellular therapy products.
 The main working tasks of the advertised subproject are:

 - Development of standardized protocols for the generation of heart microtissue

 - Development of a microfluidic-based heart-on-chip model allowing for non-invasive evaluation of cellular function